ern0/256byte-mzesolvr/README.md

 # MZESOLVR
 *Maze Solver*
 A 256-byte MS-DOS demo by ERN0 - 2016.10.03
-Released at xxxxxxx Party, 2017
+Released at Function 2017 party

 ## This is also not a 256-byte demo